How Safe Is Your Vacation Home?

 - Eviction and evacuation procedures; and

 - Rights and obligations of landlords, brokers, and tenants.
-Common provisions include: tenant responsibility for property damage beyond normal wear and trash removal, and landlord requirements to maintain plumbing, electrical, heat, and appliances.
+Common provisions include: tenant responsibility for damage to the rental property beyond normal wear and trash removal, and landlord requirements to maintain plumbing, electrical, heat, and appliances.

 Commonly, rental owners add provisions to agreements such as “acknowledgements of risk” or “waivers of liability.”
 Generally, these apply to special property amenities such as pools and hot tubs.
 You should closely review all terms when entering such agreements.